jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 - Ask for and offer help, like rebasing for people or adding test cases
 - People are generous with their time because they care
 - Contribute by understanding what others want and being respectful

-gmaxwell:

-- Avoid doing review that is inconsistent or focused on minutia or code style, especially if it comes across as oppressive rather than enabling

 ### TECHNICAL SPECIFICS